 Kicking off the tour with a cold, refreshing beer was fine by me.
 We watched a brief film, visited the underground caves where the Miller empire began, and continued to learn about the company’s evolution over time.
 I became fascinated by the brewing process and how the technology has changed throughout 160 years.
 Watching the canning and bottling process completed with such precision amazed us.
 Mom was impressed by our knowledgeable, friendly tour guides.

-Later, over dinner, we shared our favorite moments of the weekend.
+Later, over dinner, we shared our favorite moments of this Brew City visit.
 I was glad to have finally shared this experience with my Mom, and it made me feel closer to her and our family heritage than ever before.
 As we clinked our glasses together, I promised myself this would not be the last mother-daughter trip we took.